 Savor Laguna Food and Walking Tour

 Laguna Beach is one of the most gorgeous spots in California.
 Laguna lies on the Pacific Ocean, nestled in between huge mountains and is full of cultural gems.
-A small group of us participated in the three hour walking Savor Laguna history and food tour with host/co-owner Jeanne.
-The first part of our tour was seeing the sights of Laguna Beach.
+A small group of us participated in the three-hour walking Savor Laguna history and food tour with host/co-owner Jeanne.
+The first part of our visit was seeing the sights of Laguna Beach. *** as of 2019, this tour is out of business

 Our first stop was in Dawson Cole Fine Art.
 We were privy to view Richard MacDonald’s Cirque du Soleil statues and learn about some other artists, too.
 I was impressed by Chuck Close, an American artist who makes gorgeous, larger than life portraits.
 We also visited the Wyland Gallery, home of Robert Wyland’s wildlife photographs and artworks.
 Jeanne pointed out her favorite scenery along the way, including the statue of Eiler Larsen, “The Greeter” of Laguna Beach.